Sheila Ascroft writer ~ editor ~ writing coach

-For the past five years, I've been writing outdoor articles for almost every issue of Ottawa Outdoors Magazine .
+For the past six years, I've been writing outdoor articles for almost every issue of Ottawa Outdoors Magazine .
 (Click the Outdoor magazine icon to read my latest article.)

 I have been a regular contributor to Heritage, the Heritage Canada Foundation's national quarterly magazine, for 15 years.

 In 2009, I began writing a blog for recreational cyclists on the popular online magazine Women's Cycling.

 Lately, I've provided coaching, substantial, stylistic and copy editing to authors wanting to self-publish both fiction and self-help books.
 Heather Pardon's second book, Life's Too Short to Drive a White Car, has just been published.
 (Click on covers for details.)